 In Hungarian cuisine, breakfast fares play a vital role.
 Whenever you’re running late in the morning, here are some easy recipes to fuel yourself up with little time and effort needed.

-A Hungarian take on the good, old-fashioned French toast, Bundás Kenyér is a savory breakfast fix that takes little effort in the making.
+Just like the Hungarian version of a good, old-fashioned French toast, Bundás Kenyér is a savory breakfast fix that takes little effort in the making.
 Thick slices of bread are covered in a mixture of beaten eggs and milk, then lightly pan-fried until crispy and golden brown.

 To lightly jazz it up, you can add a sprinkling of cinnamon, parmesan cheese, or some sour cream to create a contrast to the crunchy texture.
 Bundás Kenyér is best eaten while it’s warm out of the pan.
 This rich and savory dish is simply too good to resist.